 How we respond to heritage today, in a museums context, is fraught with complexities, often stemming from how we package and display objects from a curatorial perspective.
 We experienced this to a degree in the working group when discussing the Netsuke, which was potentially acquired in a colonial context, and being made of ivory, raised the ethical spectre of cultural heritage derived from the products of hunting.

 What happens when you eliminate, or permanently alter an object’s material state?
-With the digitization of cultural heritage, the original physical objects are heavily – they exist as the idea of an object in cyberspace.
+With the digitization of cultural heritage, the original physical objects are heavily altered – they are remediated as the digital ‘idea’ of an object in cyberspace.
 Can this process in any way enhance how we how we understand and interact with objects and their three-dimensional ‘virtual’ forms today?
 See Curating Emotions3D for more information.

 Monique Scheer, (2012) ‘Are emotions a kind of practice (and is that what makes them have a history)?
 A Bourdieuian approach to understanding emotion’, History and Theory 51 (2):196-199.